Anindya-web/profile-printer/README.md

 ```
 Please, Enter your name: John Doe
 Please, Enter your age: 25
-Please, Enter your favorite hobby name: Reading
+Please, Enter your favorite hobby name: Talking with favorite person

 The name is: John Doe
 The age is: 25
-The favorite hobby is: Reading
+The favorite hobby is: Talking with favorite person
 ```

 ## Key Concepts Demonstrated